Modules and imports

 workflow_session_compact(prev, options?)Summarize/compact a session transcript in place

-workflow_session_reset(prev, carry_summary)Reset a session transcript, optionally carrying summary
+workflow_session_reset(prev, carry_summary)Reset a session transcript, optionally carrying summary, while preserving workflow_id

 workflow_session_persist(prev, path?)Persist the session run record and attach the saved path